GengDavid/Useful-websites-for-English-learners/README.md

 ## Diary & journal
 - [LiveJournal](http://www.livejournal.com/) : LiveJournal is a unique place where people share their life stories, give advice and exchange ideas.

+## Practice
+- [Verbling](https://zh.verbling.com/): Learn a language by speaking with native speakers all over the world.